Gareth Bale

-Bale made his senior international debut for Wales in May 2006, becoming the youngest player at that point to represent Wales.
-He then went on to earn 111 caps and scored 41 international goals, making him Wales' most capped player and top goalscorer of all time.
-He was the top scorer for Wales in their successful qualifying campaign for UEFA Euro 2016, scoring seven goals; he subsequently represented Wales in the final tournament as they reached the semi-finals, scoring three goals.
-He later featured for the side at Euro 2020 and was pivotal in Wales' qualifying for the 2022 FIFA World Cup, ending a 64-year appearance drought at the World Cup.
+Bale made his international debut for Wales in May 2006.
+He had 111 caps for the nation and scored 41 goals, making him Wales' most capped player and top goalscorer of all time.
+He was the top goalscorer for Wales in the qualifying rounds for UEFA Euro 2016, scoring seven times; he played every match for Wales in the actual tournament and led Wales to the semi-finals, scoring three goals.
+He also played in Euro 2020 and helped Wales qualify for the 2022 FIFA World Cup, ending a 64-year appearance drought at the World Cup for Wales.
 He was named Welsh Footballer of the Year a record six times.
-In January 2023, Bale announced his retirement from football at the age of 33.

 Early life and career

 Bale was born in Cardiff, Wales, to Frank, a school caretaker, and Debbie Bale, an operations manager.
 He is the nephew of former Cardiff City footballer Chris Pike.
 He attended Eglwys Newydd Primary School in Whitchurch.
 It was while at this school that he first came to the attention of Southampton at age nine, when he was playing in a six-a-side tournament with his first club, Cardiff Civil Service.
 Growing up, his footballing hero was fellow Welshman and Manchester United player Ryan Giggs.

 Bale attended Whitchurch High School in Cardiff.
 He was a keen athlete; he played football alongside future Wales rugby captain Sam Warburton, rugby, hockey and excelled at athletics.
 As a 14-year-old he says that he ran the 100-metre sprint in 11.4 seconds.
 Because of his superior footballing skill, the school's PE teacher, Gwyn Morris, had to write special rules which restricted Bale to playing one-touch football and not using his left foot.

 Despite being only 16 at the time, Bale helped the school's under-18 team win the Cardiff & Vale Senior Cup.
 He left school in the summer of 2005 with a Grade A in PE amongst his other GCSE results.
 In his final year at school, he was awarded the PE department's prize for services to sport.
 In the presentation, Morris commented: "Gareth has a fierce determination to succeed and has the character and qualities to achieve his personal goals.
 He is one of the most unselfish individuals that I have had the pleasure to help educate."